jkubath/TouchscreenInterface/spikes/Browser Features/Empty Trash/README.md

 # Empty Trash

-The Empty Trash directory contains shell files used for starting/ending an infinite loop that removes anything that is put in the Trash directory.
+This directory contains shell files used for starting/ending an infinite loop that removes anything that is put in the Trash directory.

 ## startEmptyTrash.sh